 - contact with nonintact skin and mucous membranes,

-- direct contact with blood and other potentially infectious material;
+- direct contact with blood and OPIM; and

-- and contact with contaminated instruments, equipment, and environmental surfaces.
+- contact with contaminated instruments, equipment, and environmental surfaces.

-- Organisms present on the patient’s skin or mucous membranes, or on contaminated instruments, equipment, and environmental surfaces must be transferred to the hands of HCWs.
+- Organisms present on the patient’s skin or mucous membranes, or on contaminated instruments, equipment, and environmental surfaces must be transferred to the hands of HCP.

-- The organisms transferred must then be capable of surviving for at least several minutes on the hands of HCWs.
+- The organisms transferred must then be capable to survive for at least several minutes on the hands of HCP.

-- Hand hygiene by HCWs must be inadequate or omitted entirely, or the agent used for hand hygiene must be inappropriate.
+- Hand hygiene by HCP must be inadequate or omitted entirely, or the agent used for hand hygiene is inappropriate.

-- The contaminated hands of HCWs must come in direct contact with another patient, or with an inanimate object that will come into direct contact with the patient.
+- The contaminated hands of HCP must come in direct contact with another patient, or with an inanimate object that will come into direct contact with the patient.